apache/kyuubi/charts/kyuubi/README.md

 - Helm 3.0+

 ## Template rendering
 When you want to test the template rendering, but not actually install anything.
-There are two ways to [render templates](https://helm.sh/docs/chart_template_guide/debugging/).
+[Debugging templates](https://helm.sh/docs/chart_template_guide/debugging/) provide a quick way of viewing the generated content without YAML parse errors blocking.
+There are two ways to render templates.
 It will return the rendered template to you so you can see the output.
 - Local rendering chart templates
 ```shell
 helm template --debug ../kyuubi